sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 ### Things to avoid

-There are many, some are listed above or below this section.
+There are many; some are listed above or below this section.
 Some additional, important ones are from [here](https://www.angryreviewer.com/rules):

 * Don't hype.
 Avoid words like novel, highly, clearly, greatly.
 Better still, avoid all adverbs.